bensaufley/old-personal-website/source/pages/resume.md

 Previously:

-- **Director of UX Engineering** _Aug 2017 – Jan 2019_
+- **Director, Front-End Engineering** _Aug 2017 – Jan 2019_
-- **Technical Lead, UX** _Jan 2015 – Aug 2017_
+- **Technical Lead** _Jan 2015 – Aug 2017_
 - **Web Designer & Front-End Developer** _2013 – Jan 2015_

-Software engineer, beginning as a designer/developer and growing into a full-stack subject matter expert for a large portion of the company’s consumer-facing infrastructure.
+Software engineer, beginning as a designer/developer and growing into a full-stack subject matter expert for a large portion of the company’s consumer-facing code and infrastructure.
 Provided technical leadership, code review and standards, career growth support, and architectural leadership.
-Lead the development of two microservices that replaced the front end of the Rails monolith, significantly improving performance, using Go and React with TypeScript; and helped to lay the foundations and launch Kotlin-based third-party APIs with embeddable React widgets.
+Lead the development of two microservices that replaced the front end of the Rails monolith, significantly improving performance, using Go and isomorphic React with TypeScript; and helped to lay the foundations and launch Kotlin-based third-party APIs with embeddable React widgets.

 <p style="text-align: center;">~</p>